Kambi Group

-Kambi Group Plc is a B2B provider of sports betting services to licensed B2C gaming operators.
+Kambi Group Plc is a B2B provider of sports betting services to licensed B2C gambling operators.
 The company provides a software platform with front end user interface, odds compiling, customer intelligence and risk management.

 Kambi Group is listed on First North at Nasdaq Stockholm under the symbol "KAMBI".
 The company is eCOGRA certified, with Redeye AB as certified advisor.

 History

 On 19 May 2014, shareholders of Unibet Group plc approved the proposed spin-off of its B2B subsidiary Kambi Group Plc.
 The company's 95 per cent stake in the business was subsequently distributed to Unibet shareholders.
 Kambi Group Plc share started trading on the NASDAQ OMX Stockholm First North on 2 June 2014.
 The share closed at SEK 34 on the first day of trading, giving the company a market valuation of SEK 1,011,200,700.

 Since being listed, Kambi have grown from 80 people to over 800+ people with offices in Malta (HQ), Bucharest, London, Manila, Philadelphia, Stockholm and Sydney.
-In 2013, the online and mobile gaming operator 888 Holdings moved its sportsbook services to Kambi for its 888sport brand.
+In 2013, the online and mobile gambling operator 888 Holdings moved its sportsbook services to Kambi for its 888sport brand.
 In 2014 32Red selected Kambi as their sportsbook provider, and extended the contract in 2016.
 Also in 2016, LeoVegas signed an agreement with Kambi Sportsbook to enter the sports betting market.
 Following this announcement The Rank Group and Kambi enabled Rank's online casino brand Grosvenor to provide betting to its 1.7m UK customer base via mobile and desktop channels.

 In February 2018, Kambi made a strategic investment in virtual sports provider Virtus Sports.
 The investment saw the company take a 25% stake in the business and will coincide with the integration of 3D football, horse racing, greyhound and motorsports games into Kambi's sports betting portfolio.

 In August 2021, Kambi acquired esports data company Abios.

+In September 2022, it was announced Kambi had acquired the Copenhagen-headquartered digital B2B platform for the gambling industry, Shape Games for €38.5 million.

 Operations

-Kambi employs over 800 staff across offices in its headquarters in Malta, with offices in Bucharest, Philadelphia, London, Manila, Sydney and Stockholm.
+Kambi employs over 800 staff across offices in its headquarters in Malta, with offices in Bucharest, Philadelphia, London, Manila, Sydney, Stockholm and Upsala.
 Licensed in Alderney, Malta, Spain and the UK and certified in Alderney, Estonia, Denmark, Italy, Malta, Spain and the UK, Kambi currently provide their services to operators in Europe, Asia and Latin America and has seen revenue increase by 70% in 2014, 32% in 2015 and 17% in 2016.

 The company provides a software platform with front end user interface, odds compiling, customer intelligence and risk management.
 In 2017, they partnered with Bulgaria's National Lottery in order to provide the latter with software for their 7777.bg brand.